Have you ever needed to create a complex contact form?

 First of all, let’s add a new Contact Form and give it a title.

-We need to add four new tags and two groups.
+We need to add three new tags and two groups.

-- The tag Color will be the input for the Size
+- Color will become the input for the Size

-- The tag SmallColors will be the input for the colors of the small size t-shirt type
+- SmallColors will become the input for the colors of the small size t-shirt type

-- The tag MediumColors will be the input for the colors of the medium size t-shirt type
+- MediumColors will become the input for the colors of the medium size t-shirt type

 - The group SmallSizeColors will be the one handle for the condition and